nomasters/handshake/design-docs/handshake-core.md

 }
 ```

 It includes a description of the cryptography used.
 The initial implementation will use `secretbox` which requires a chunk size for larger messages to be processed efficiently.
-The the `hash` is the lookup hash that the message recipient would use to lookup which secret key to use.
+The `hash` is the lookup hash that the message recipient would use to determine which secret key to use.
 The data is encoded with base64 encoding and follows the `secretbox` spec in which the chunk nonce and authentication bytes exists before each encrypted chunk in the data.

 Once decrypted, the data would look something like this: